mendix/docs/content/appstore/modules/database-replication.md

 ## 11 Troubleshooting

-### 11.1 I Selected a Table Alias, But the Column Name Field Does Not Show Anything
+### 11.1 A Table Alias Is Selected but the Column Name Field Does Not Show Anything

 This is a limitation.
 The workaround is to select the blank option in the table alias selector, and then select your desired table again.
 This should repopulate the column selector.

-### 11.2 Mapping Inheritance
+### 11.2 No Automatic Mapping Inheritance

 An example of mapping inheritance would be creating a different sub-type of a generalization based on a value in a column.